 What do pediatric occupational therapists do at Children’s?

-At Children’s Healthcare of Atlanta, your child’s occupational therapist will examine how he performs a variety of functions and tasks.
-This includes upper extremity use, how your child calms himself down, planning and making movements, handwriting, cutting with scissors, and processing information through the senses.
+At Children’s Healthcare of Atlanta, your child’s occupational therapist will examine how they perform a variety of functions and tasks.
+This includes upper extremity use, how your child calms themself down, planning and making movements, handwriting, cutting with scissors, and processing information through the senses.
 Therapists apply positive, team-oriented treatments to help children function at the highest possible levels at home, at school and while playing.

 In addition to outpatient treatments, our therapists provide inpatient rehabilitation.